webysther/packagist-mirror/README.md

 With docker and nginx:

-The mirror creation save all data as .gz to save disk space, you need to enable reverse gz decode when a client ask for the decompressed version, normally used only for legacy composer clients.
+The mirror creation save all data as .gz to save disk space and CPU, you need to enable reverse gz decode when a client ask for the decompressed version, normally used only for legacy composer clients.

 Change you [nginx configuration](https://www.nginx.com/resources/wiki/start/topics/examples/full/) of [*gzip_static*](http://nginx.org/en/docs/http/ngx_http_gunzip_module.html) and [*gunzip*](http://nginx.org/en/docs/http/ngx_http_gzip_static_module.html) as is: